Siegel-Lab/BioSmoother/Manual.md

 Since Smoother is a web application, it can be set up as a webserver.
 This allows multiple users to access Smoother at the same time.
 To do this, you can use the `--keep_alive`, and `--no_save` options, so that Smoother does not shutdown once one user leaves and does not save the changes made by one user for the next user.
 To allow other machines connecting to the server, you have to configure the `--allow-websocket-origin` option.
 For example, to allow connections from any machine, you can use the following command: `--allow-websocket-origin=*`.

-.. index:: Show / Hide, Working spinner, Coordinate axis, Regions axis
+.. index:: Show / Hide, Working icon, Coordinate axis, Regions axis

 ## Overview of Smoother's interface